Contacts

 3. The canceled international passport (if any);

-5. Copies of the national passport (clear, qualitative, facsimile not accepted);
+5. Copies of the national passport (clear, qualitative, facsimile are not accepted);

 6. 2 photos (actual, made no more than 6 months ago, clear, matte, colored, without ovals, on a light background, size - 3.5 * 4.5 cm);